henrysoares/api-mock/README.md

 ## How to use

-To register a mock, it is necessary to first register it at the 'api/mock' endpoint with the following payload:
+To register a mock, make a post to 'api/mock' endpoint providing the following payload:
 ```
 {
     "mock_name": "first mock", // mock name